otterscan/otterscan/README.md

 To [Ethers](https://github.com/ethers-io/ethers.js/) which is the client library we used to interact with the ETH node.
 It is high level enough to hide most jsonrpc particularities, but flexible enough to allow easy interaction with custom jsonrpc methods.

-## Future

-Erigon keeps evolving at a fast pace, with weekly releases, sometimes with (necessary) breaking changes.

-This project intends to keep following their progress and maintaining compatibility as the availability of the author permits.

-Erigon itself is alpha, so I consider this software is also in alpha state, however it is pretty usable.

-Also there is room for many improvements that are not possible in the current centralized, closed source block explorer offerings and the author of this software would like to have.

 ## Licensing

 This software itself is MIT licensed and redistributes MIT-compatible dependencies.